mandysulli/crypto_diversity_workshop/README.md

 There should also be a All_strain_name.txt file that lists all the species that are present in the strain_key.txt.
 They will be in a line so that they can be used in the next script.

 https://www.samformat.info/sam-format-flag

+ # Run R script
+To visualize the estimated abundance of your samples you will need:
+- The R markdown script provided: Kallisto_crypto_diversity_viz.Rmd
+- The folder with the abundance tsv files.
+- A species key - Kallisto_key.tsv

+Create a folder and put all of the things listed above in it.
+Then open the Kallisto_crypto_diversity_viz.Rmd file and follow the instructions within it.